FOREX-Yen gains as RBA declines to join hawks, Riksbank demurs

 But the Aussie central bank's neutral stance on rates was broadly unchanged and the Aussie dollar, up in earlier trade, sank in response.

-Sweden's Riksbank also stuck to forecasts for rates not to rise until the middle of next year and said, while it did not expect to cut borrowing costs again, it did not rule that out, pushing its crown currency lower.
+Sweden's Riksbank also stuck to forecasts for rates not to rise until the middle of next year and said that, while it did not expect to cut borrowing costs again, it did not rule that out, pushing its crown currency lower.

 "The fact that the RBA didn't meet the expectations for a shift to more hawkish rhetoric was a big driver," said Lee Hardman, an analyst with Japan's MUFG in London.